 Casa de la Emancipación

-Now the Banco Continental building, this hodgepodge of colonial and Republican styles is where Trujillo’s independence from colonial...
+Now the Banco Continental, this building features a mishmash of colonial and Republican styles and is best known as the site where...

 Casa Ganoza Chopitea

 Northeast of the cathedral, this c 1735 mansion, also known as Casa de los Léones, is considered to be the best preserved mansion of the...

 This shotgun-style cafe and bar approaches Trujillo’s trendiness tipping point and is a great place to check out some contemporary local...

 Palacio Iturregui information